-Standard term registration dates are published on the Web at <http://www.llu.edu/students/university-records/registration-dates.php>.
-For programs that do not operate on standard term dates, the Registration Portal should be checked for specific registration dates and deadlines per student, as these dates can vary depending on where students are in their programs.
+Standard-term registration dates are published on the Web at http://www.llu.edu/students/university-records/registration-dates.php.
+For programs that do not operate on standard-term dates, visit the Registration Portal for specific registration dates and deadlines per student, since these dates may vary depending on where students are in their programs.
 Deadlines for courses taught in a condensed or extended format may differ from standard terms or program deadlines.
-Course-specific deadlines can be found in the course schedule at <http://www.llu.edu/students/university-records/course-schedule.php> by selecting a course and clicking on the course reference number (CRN) link.
+Course-specific deadlines may be found in the course schedule at http://www.llu.edu/students/university-records/course-schedule.php by selecting a course and clicking on the Important Dates link.
 Posted deadlines for registration on the Web and in the Registration Portal are in effect and binding.

 Students register online using their Registration Portal.
-Registration procedure includes clearing holds, entering courses, and clearing finance.
-Upon completion of their first registration, the student must obtain an ID card at the University Office of Student Affairs.
+Registration procedure includes addressing Action Items, signing up for courses, and clearing finance.
+Upon completion of their first registration, students must obtain an ID card at the University Office of Student Affairs.
 All future interactions in the Student Services Center will require presentation of a valid student ID card.

-A late registration period of five business days after the term begins is provided for standard term programs.
-If the course is offered as an intensive, it is possible that registration will be required before the end of the five days.
-A late registration fee of $200 will be charged during these five business days for standard term courses.
+A late registration period of seven business days is provided for standard-term programs.
+If the course is offered in an intensive format, registration may required before the end of the seven days.
+A late registration fee of $200 will be charged during these seven business days for standard-term courses.

 Students may not attend class without being registered.
 No credit is granted for academic work performed during any term without registration.